 Hazards Associated with Confined/Enclosed Spaces

 Confined or enclosed spaces on barges can have atmospheres that are toxic and unsafe to workers.
-Examples of hazards that may be present in enclosed spaces include oxygen deficiencies, toxic chemicals in the atmospheres, and explosive or flammable chemicals in the air.
+Examples of hazards that may be present in enclosed spaces include oxygen deficiencies, toxic chemicals in the atmosphere, and explosive or flammable chemicals in the air.
 Because of these potential dangers, whenever maritime workers enter a confined or enclosed space, they should be very careful and cautious.

 OSHA’s publication discusses information about fire hazards and safety precautions and steps that can be taken to prevent fires onboard a barge such as: